Moth Worlds day 2 – Slingsby Tops Gold Fleet

 Britain’s Alex Adams (13,21,109) is 19th and Dan Ward (19,12,47) is in 22nd place.

 It was a later start Saturday with another scorcher in Perth.
+It’s a day off Sunday, with the action picking back up on Monday for three final days.

 2019 Chandler Macleod Moth Worlds – Leading scores after 6 races (118 entries)